iTwin/itwinjs-core/docs/learning/backend/CodeService.md

 - The rules for acquiring/reserving/validating new Codes are *not* the responsibility of the `CodeService`.
 It is generally expected that some other "master code service" (e.g. an enterprise ERP system) will create new Codes.
 The `CodeService` merely records them and enforces that Codes within it are unique.
 - In the absence of some other master code service, a `CodeService` can be used as an *index* for creating new unique codes.
 - The Codes in a `CodeService` may originate from external coding systems or from iModels.
 Therefore a Code in a `CodeService` may or may not relate to an element in an iModel.
-- Every iModel *exists within a single iTwin* (the identity of the iTwin for an iModel may be determined by [IModel.iTwinId]($common)).
-So, every iModel may have only one `CodeService`.
+- Every iModel may have only one `CodeService`.
+It must be for its iTwin or one of its iTwin's parent iTwins.
 - An iTwin may be comprised of one or more iModels, so code uniqueness may also span iModels (that is, a Code may not be available in one iModel because it is already used in another iModel in the same iTwin.)
 - If in element in an iModel with a `CodeService` has a Code, its `FederationGuid` must match the Guid of the Code in the `CodeService`.
 - Elements in different iModels of an iTwin *may* have the same Code.
 The `CodeService` does *not* record where/if Codes are used, and cannot be used to "find" elements.
 However, the `CodeService` does record the "origin" of a Code.
 If the origin was an iModel, there's a good chance that there is (or was) an element in that iModel with that Code.